-The ARIT institutional membership includes forty-nine universities and institutions as full or associational members.
+The ARIT institutional membership includes forty-seven universities and institutions as full or associational members.
 In the U.S., ARIT sponsors lectures and events in collaboration with the University of Pennsylvania Museum, the University of Pennsylvania Middle East Center, and other local and regional partners.

 ARIT Friends groups in North America and Turkey provide welcome support for the work of the Institute.
 The bi-annual ARIT Newsletter is sent to all members of the Friends organizations.
 ARIT welcomes anyone interested in promoting advanced research and exchanges in Turkey to become a member of the Friends of ARIT.